 Over the last decade, mergers and acquisitions in the agro-food sector have increased both in terms of numbers and value.
 This process is far from over as witnessed by the most recent, announced, and planned mergers and acquisitions in the sector, which include a number of mega-mergers such as between Syngenta and ChemChina or Bayer and Monsanto.

 In the midstream of agro-food value chains, where agricultural commodities are turned into foodstuffs, fodder, energy sources, and industrial products, concentration is well advanced.
 In cocoa processing for example there are just three companies (Barry Callebaut, Cargill, and Olam) which control around two thirds of the global market.
 Similarly in orange juice processing, Sucocitrico Cutrale, Citrosuco and Louis Dreyfus Company (LDC) control almost three quarters of the market.
 It is worth noting that all but one of these six firms operate from Switzerland.

 The trading sector itself is no exception to these trends towards greater concentration.
 Indeed, the major agricultural commodity traders often operate in highly concentrated markets.
 For quite some time, the traditional trading houses of Archer Daniels Midland Company (ADM), Bunge, Cargill, and LDC, the so-called ABCD companies, dominated the grain trade.
 More recently, Asian traders such as COFCO International Ltd. (COFCO Int.), Olam International Limited (Olam), and Wilmar have joined the ABCD companies.

 In the vertical dimension i.e., across different stages of the value chain, multinational companies have gradually expanded their activities and their influence beyond individual stages.
 With few exceptions, today’s large trading houses are highly vertically integrated companies who have expanded into the processing and production of agricultural commodities to compensate for dwindling trade margins.

-Upstream, large-scale land acquisitions or long-term lease agreements (mainly in the case of plantation crops) and contract-farming arrangements have allowed traders to seize new business opportunities, reduce risks, and expand their influence in, and control of, the production stage.
+Upstream, large-scale land acquisitions or long-term lease agreements (mainly in the case of plantation crops) as well as contract-farming arrangements have allowed traders to seize new business opportunities, reduce risks, and expand their influence in, and control of, the production stage.
 This is aptly illustrated by a quote from one of the leading coffee traders, Swiss-based Sucafina: